linspector/monipy/README.md

 ## Development

+### To do

+**Everything!** :) Just outlining the idea and creating code and structure skeletons at the moment!

+### Ideas

+- MAYBE rename this project to linspector and see it as an update.
+This is a nice idea because [Linspector](https://hanez.org/linspector/) has it's GitHub organisation, domain etc. And all I do here is a better Linspector.
+Even all nice and useful features and ideas from Linspector but also uplink should be reimplemented here.

+- Think about adding [APScheduler](https://pypi.org/project/APScheduler/) for
+scheduling execution of the monitors instead of a self constructed thread structure... was very nice to get the job done in Linspector.

 ### Manifest

 - All of this project **must be MIT licensed**.
 When using 3rd party libraries make sure the license is compatible but MIT should always be preferred if an alternative is available.
 - The core of monipy/monipyd should not use 3rd party libraries. only plugins, notifications and types may use other libraries.
 But coping code into the source tree is ok when respecting the license.
 Not using 3rd party libraries should always be preferred though.
 - Inline comment should be all lowercase.
 Descriptions and documentation comments must be natural language.

-### To do

-**Everything!** :) Just outlining the idea and creating code and structure skeletons at the moment!

 ### Version numbering